Nevada lawmakers wrapping up after Democrats flex power

 One of the most contentious debates came over gun control in the wake of the 2017 mass shooting in Las Vegas.
 Survivors attended a marathon hearing over a bill to expand background checks on private gun sales and transfers.
 Republicans, who uniformly opposed the bill, argued it would infringe on Second Amendments rights and not prevent mass shootings.

 Supporters acknowledged the bill would not have stopped the Las Vegas gunman from obtaining his weapons but said it was an important step to prevent gun violence.
-Gov. Steve Sisolak quickly signed it into law.
+The governor quickly signed it into law.

 Lawmakers also approved another gun bill with a so-called "red flag" provision that allow guns to be removed from people seen as a threat to themselves or others.
 The measure also bans bump stock devices, which mimic the firing of a fully automatic weapon and were used by the Las Vegas gunman.